drinkcsis/laravel/README.md

 I have added custom UserProvider to customize behavior of Auth::provider.
 Look in **app/Providers/AuthServiceProvider::boot()** and **config/auth.php::providers**

 ## Middlewares
-I have added 1 middleware
+I have added 2 middleware
 - CustomAuth - to check is user logged in
+- ExecutionTime- to add request execution time header

 ## config
 I have added 2 config files